raha-2020/SurGen-Raha/README.md

 | `VAL_ZARR` | Same for validation slides. |
 | `TEST_ZARR` | Same for test slides (only for final eval — not used during Stage 1 training). |
 | `CSV_DIR` |`./dataset_csv` (contains `SR386_*` CSVs). |

-If all Zarr files are in one directory (flat: `case_id.zarr`), use the same path for train/val/test exports and `--flat_fv_path`.
-If you mirror the paper’s split folders, point each eval at the right subfolder.
 ---

 ## Step 1 — Train Stage 1 and keep `best_multitask_*.pth`